tushartushar/taksidiotis/guide.md

 • Corfu is maybe the most beautiful Ionian Island with so many exciting places to see.
 It feels a lot like being in Italy, people are always singing and the food is delicious.
 Don’t forget to visit the Achileon, Sissi’s holiday palace.

 * Lefkada: Amazing beaches, easily accesible as you can travel there by car.
 You can combine your vacation there by visiting other Ionian islands.
 Lefkada is quite a pieceful island with fewer tourists than other greek islands.

+* Serifos: an island with wild beauty and relaxing atmosphere.
+Not many people visit this island per year, therefore is perfect for those who want to run away from the hustle and bustle of Athens.
+The beaches are mainly sandy with crystal clear water.
+If you ever get the chance to go to the island, don't forget to go to the castle and wait for the sunrise.
+The view will reward you.
+[Click for more info](https://www.discovergreece.com/el/greek-islands/cyclades/serifos)

 ##Theatre